zakagan/DoomsdayCalc/README.md

 These two elements work together in order to handle holidays.
 Some holidays occur on specific days of the weeek rather than specific dates, like Easter Sunday or Memorial Day Monday.
 Users can provide a year and a holiday and DoomsdayCalc will find the date where that holiday falls in that year, along with the day of the week.
 If the user enters in a date that turns out to be a holiday, DoomsdayCalc will recognize it as well.

+## What is a Doomsday?

+This project won't tell when the world is going to end.
+But, if you happened to know the specific date of the end of the world, DoomsdayCalc could tell you what day of the week it will be and if it falls on any major holidays.

+So what is a "Doomsday" then?
+John Conway uses Doomsdays as term for anchor days, from which the day of the week can be calculated.
+For example, the century Doomsday for 2000-2099 is Tuesday.
+Using this information one can calculate the year Doomsday for 2017.
+And from there one use the Doomsday of the month in question along with the date to find the matching day of the week.

+This is a vary broad strokes synopsis of the Doomsday algorithm.
+More detail is included in a section below.

 ## Example Problem

 How many days are there between Thanksgiving and Christmas?
 While Christmas is always on Dec 25th, Thanksgiving falls on the fourth Thursday in November.
 That means the traditional Christmas season doesn't have a fixed length, it varies from year to year.